Weak null singularities in general relativity

 \section{Acknowledgments}

 The author thanks Mihalis Dafermos for suggesting the problem and sharing many insights from the works \cite{D1, D2, D3}, as well as offering valuable comments on an earlier version of the manuscript.
 He thanks Igor Rodnianski for very helpful suggestions.
-He also thanks Spyros Alexakis and Amos Ori for stimulating discussions.
+He also thanks Spyros Alexakis, Amos Ori and Yakov Shlapentokh-Rothman for stimulating discussions.
 Finally, he is grateful for the suggestions given by the anonymous referees.

+Most of the work was carried out when the author was at Princeton University and University of Pennsylvania.
 This work is supported by the NSF Postdoctoral Fellowship DMS-1204493.